 40% doesn't really win a primary.
 We saw this with David Trone leading with similar figures for months but ultimately Alsobrooks' endorsements and last minute disciplined spending pulled her through.

-I doubt getting Underwood not to run is the extent of Pritzker's help from Stratton.
+I doubt getting Underwood not to run is the extent of Pritzker's help for Stratton.
 He will definitely help more, but at this point she would need to gain 3-4 points against Krishnamoorthi a week, just to pull even by March.

 Not sure how true this is but from what I have heard, there's a chilly relationship between Kelly and Pritzker, possibly stemming from or related to Kelly being unseated as chair of the state Democratic party by a Pritzker ally.
 While stipulating that this is idle speculation, I wonder if Kelly is in the primary to spike Stratton in favor of Raja.